ZengineHQ/developers/js-api/tutorials/building-a-chat-plugin.md

 ## The HTML markup for the chat room

-The `chat-main` template uses the grid from the {{site.productName}} patterns to render a two columns layout, were the left column displays the messages and the right column the member list.
+The `chat-main` template uses the grid from the {{site.productName}} patterns to render a two column layout, where the left column displays the messages and the right column the member list.

 {% highlight html %}
+{% raw %}
 <!-- Chat main template -->
 <script type="text/ng-template" id="chat-main">
     <div ng-show="loading">